bcgov/hcap/docs/ssl-certificates-renewal.md

-# SSL certificates Renewal Process
+# SSL Certificates Renewal Process

 SSL certificates for the Dev and Test environments are automatically renewed using let's encrypt through a tool called openshift-acme.